 Alo – If Michelin gave out stars in Canada, Alo would have one or two.
 Even if you forget to make an advance booking, there’s a chance you can treat yourself to a fancy dinner in the bar.
 We arrived late Friday night and were seated in the bar straight away.

-If you have any questions about enjoying a weekend in Toronto, please drop them in the comments below.
+If you have any questions about your weekend in Toronto, please drop them in the comments below.

 Peace, love & inspiring travel,